benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB10.png)

+* A condition with blue comparison operator: If the value is missing - the condition is evaluated as false; otherwise - the condition is evaluated according to the value and the expression
+* A condition with red comparison operator: If the value is missing - the condition is evaluated as true; otherwise - the condition is evaluated according to the value and the expression
 * An 'empty' condition - if the value is missing - the condition is evaluated as false; otherwise - it is evaluated as true
 * A 'not empty' condition - if the value is missing - the condition is evaluated as true; otherwise - it is evaluated as false
-* A green rectangle with a condition, where the comparion operator is blue: If the value is missing - the condition is evaluated as false; otherwise - the condition is evaluated according to the value and the expression
-* A green rectangle with a condition, where the comparion operator is red: If the value is missing - the condition is evaluated as true; otherwise - the condition is evaluated according to the value and the expression

 ## Quantifiers #1